UPDATE: Find a Grave site says “Lyle Stevik” is Christian Emiliano Lacunza. His family had him cremated. I still do not believe it was a suicide.

 Maricella saw Lyle kneeling, his back facing her.
 She thought he was praying, but something did not feel right so she left the room to Gabe, the owner of the motel and adjacent store.

-Gabe walked into the room and went over to Lyle.
-That is when he saw that Lyle was dead and apparently had hung himself with a belt attached to a metal coat rack.
+Gabe walked into the room and saw that Lyle was dead and apparently had hung himself with a belt attached to a metal coat rack.

-On the nightstand, Lyle left six $20 bills inside a note that read, “FOR THE ROOM”, to cover the cost of two extra nights in the room plus a tip.
+On the nightstand, Lyle left eight $20 bills inside a note that read, “FOR THE ROOM,” to cover the cost of two extra nights in the room plus a tip.

-Police were called immediately.
+Gabe called the police immediately.
 Detective Lane Youmans of the Grays County Sheriff’s Office arrived along with a paramedic.

 Youmans took in the surroundings.
 The bedspread was off the bed and hanging over the only already-covered window.
 Clothes hangers were on the floor by the chair.
 Pillows were stuck between the clothes hanging area and the walls on both sides.
 Youmans’ theory was that Lyle put those there knowing he would thrash and flail in his final moments, or they were used as a sound barrier to prevent other guests from hearing his screams.